B0neShAd0w/Hacktoria/A Strange File.md

 Save the results to a `text file (.CSV)` for referring back to later.

-I repeat this process for all the Districts, note the spelling in brackets required for overpass
+I repeat this process for all the Districts, note: the spelling in brackets is required for the overpass query.

 Once we have all of the District files we can start working our way through them.

-Starting at the low hanging fruit (files that contain very few results).
+Starting at the low hanging fruit (files that contain very few results and skipping coastal areas [for now]).

 We have a number of options available to us here, we could use <a href="https://www.google.com/maps">Google Maps</a>, <a href="https://earth.google.com/web/">Google Earth</a>, <a href="https://satellites.pro/">Satellites Pro</a> or various other mapping tools.

 Paste the coordinates from each result into your preferred map tool and examine the location for a match.

+Obviously where a few results are grouped together we can just move around the map to examine them.

 I am going to use <a href="https://www.google.com/maps">Google Maps</a> and activate `Street View` to show the various views available for the location, zoom out to get a better picture of the area. we can also click on `Layers` to view the ariel view, this is useful to matching against the first supplied image.